...

 So, you want to know all about eggs?
 Well, you have come to the right place.
 You will learn scientific facts, facts about its cooking, and much more.
 The egg is a hard-shelled reproductive body produced by a bird.
 It contains the germ of new life and the nutritional reserves it will need to develop.
-When a specific bird is not named, egg refers to that of the hen, female of the species Gallus gallus.
-A fresh egg is one that has not been processed in any way other than refrigeration for a period no longer than 30 days.
+When a specific bird is not named, the egg refers to that of the hen, a female of the species Gallus gallus.
+A fresh egg has not been processed in any way other than refrigeration for 30 days.

-Oviparous (egg-laying) animals such as insects, amphibians, fish, and birds are those that, as the name implies, reproduce by means of eggs, in contrast to young of viviparous animals, which gestate within the mother’s body and are born alive, the offspring of egg-layers form within an egg after being expelled from the female’s body.
+Oviparous (egg-laying) animals such as insects, amphibians, fish, and birds are those that, as the name implies, reproduce using eggs; in contrast to the young of viviparous animals, which gestate within the mother’s body and are born alive, the offspring of egg-layers form within an egg after being expelled from the female’s body.
 Therefore, everything necessary for life is contained within the egg.

 All About Eggs: A Nutritionally Complete Food